DIRACGrid/DIRAC/docs/source/DeveloperGuide/CodeDocumenting/index.rst

 The configuration for ``diracdoctools`` is done via a configuration file located in the docs folder.
 Just copy the file ``DIRAC/docs/docs.conf`` and adapt it to your needs.
-All options are mandatory unless otherwise stated.
-If certain features are not used, simply leave the values empty
+Note that some options are mandatory, this is indicated in the comments to them.

 .. literalinclude:: ../../../docs.conf
    :caption: docs/docs.conf